djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 Modern proof assistants usually operate in one of these two modes.
 Satisfiability solvers are inherently classical, for example, they decide whether statements are true or false.
 On the other hand modern proof assistansts largely operate intuitionistically, they derive or deduce statements that hold.
-Occam falls into that latter category and we now look at each of these four elements in greater detail.
+It almost goes without saying that Occam falls into tha latter category.

 [^1]: The word Occam is used somewhat mebulously here.
 It covers a suite of software and services together with the the theory that underlines them.